jkailin/fish-pathfinding/README.md

 # Description

 This program shows the pathfinding algorithm written for the game Fishnapped (https://github.com/zxdan523/game_design).
-The algorithm was not used in the final version of the game due to a change in gameplay design.
+The algorithm was not used in the final version of the game due to a change in gameplay direction.

 # Build Instructions

+1. sudo apt-get install cmake
+2. sudo apt-get install libsfml-dev
-1. ./build.sh
+3. ./build.sh
-2. cd build
+4. cd build
-3. ./TestPath for algorithm
+5. ./TestPath for algorithm
-4. ./FISHNAPPED for original game
+6. ./FISHNAPPED for original game

 Note: Make sure you cd into the folder and not enter: ./build/TestPath